markjfisher/fujinet-nio/docs/network_device_protocol.md

 - If data is not yet available, READ may return `NotReady`.
 - A READ returning `Ok` with `read_len == 0` is only valid when `eof == true` (transfer complete).
 - Hosts should treat `NotReady` as "try again soon", not a fatal error.
+- Transport-layer framing limits (e.g. USB, SLIP, CDC buffers) MUST NOT affect protocol semantics.
+  Hosts should assume that large responses require multiple Read calls.

+#### Read size guarantees

+- `dataLen` in the response MUST be `<= maxBytes` from the request.
+- The device MUST NOT return more than `maxBytes` of data in a single Read response.
+- If more data is available, the host MUST issue subsequent Read requests with an updated offset.

 ---